-CONCLUSION
+4. CONCLUSION

-In this paper, the automated inspection system using OCT for soldered joints of BGA mounted substrate was newly proposed.
+In this paper, the automated inspection technique using OCT for soldered joints of BGA mounted substrate was newly proposed.
 In this technique, the bump region was firstly extracted from the OCT image and several characteristic features were calculated from the region.
 Moreover, the condition of each solder bump was determined by combining the characteristic features using artificial neural network.
-In the experiments, these techniques were evaluated using actual BGA-mounted substrates.
-As a result, the correct judgment rate reached 99.7%, and we confirmed that proposed method was able to distinguish between good and defective soldering bumps.
-We will apply this method to actual OCT systems that operate in manufacturing processes in order to confirm the effectiveness of automated inspection.
+In the experiments, we evaluated these techniques by using actual BGA-mounted substrates.
+As a result, the correct judgement rate reached 99.7%, and we confirmed that our method was able to distinguish between good and defective soldering bumps.
+We will apply this method to actual OCT systems that operate in manufacturing processes in order to confirm the effectiveness of this method.